onlogic/onlogic-m031-manager/README.rst

 Linux Ubuntu has enforced a stricter package management scheme in the new 24.04 LTS distribution to avoid interfering with global package dependencies used by the OS.
 While this is a more stable way to administer Python on a system, it is also more complex to program in user environments.
 To run the OnLogicM031Manager package in Ubuntu, it's best practice to use a venv.
+Download the OnLogicM031Manager package by following step 2 above.

 * Creating a venv: